-As engineers progress through commissioning, the Viking wind farm is poised to become the 's most productive onshore wind farm upon entering full commercial operations in summer 2024, enhancing Shetland's energy security and contributing to national renewable energy targets.
+As engineers progress through commissioning, the Viking wind farm is poised to become the UK's most productive onshore wind farm upon entering full commercial operations in summer 2024, enhancing Shetland's energy security and contributing to national renewable energy targets.

 “This latest milestone is another step towards cleaner, more secure, homegrown power for Shetland, Scotland and the UK.
 Once again our expert teams have shown what can be achieved in the development, construction and operation of world-class renewable power assets as we look to lead the transition to a net zero future.”